The Pain of Overwhelming Emotions

 How Complex Trauma Impacts Us

 We learn how to regulate our emotions from our caregivers growing up.
 But if they struggled with their own big feelings, then we may not have learned how to control our emotions or soothe ourselves when we are distressed.
 And if there was any relational trauma in our families, then learning how to respond skillfully to our emotions and settle ourselves feels practically impossible.
 It’s hard to practice soothing yourself if your nervous system feels agitated and revved up from past pain and chronic stress.

 The Power of Dialectical Behavior Therapy

 Created by research psychologist and Zen Master Marsha Linehan, DBT therapy is a groundbreaking therapy that will help you get your power back by teaching you the necessary life skills we all need to thrive as humans.
 You’ll learn how to identify your emotions kindly and to change them when you need to.
 You’ll also learn to soothe yourself in distress without making things worse, an essential skill for dealing with the pressures of a post-pandemic world.
 You’ll learn how being more mindful in your life will help you both stay in your integrity and ask for what you want with great self-respect.
 Combined with EMDR therapy, DBT has the power to awaken you and set you free from past constraints.
 Isn’t time to give yourself the freedom of skillful means?

 Ready to build a life worth living and loving?
 Let’s talk!

-Please fill out the form below and send me a direct message, call or text my practice number which is (817) 642 – 7305, or send me an email at jenn at the holyabsurd dot com (to prevent spam bots).
+Please reach out by calling or texting my practice number which is (817) 642 – 7305, or send me an email at jenn at the holyabsurd dot com (to prevent spam bots).
 I look forward to hearing from you!

 Images: Unsplash, Nareeta Martin, Ksensia Makagonova, & Peggy Anke.